Business mortgages explained

 What is classed as an owner-occupied commercial mortgage?

-An owner-occupied commercial mortgage is when the ultimate owner of the company and the owner of the property is the same person.
+An owner-occupied commercial mortgage is when the ultimate owner of the company and the owner of the property is the same person, or people.

 If a property is owned by an individual, who is also the shareholder of the business, the application would be considered owner-occupied.
 Although they are a different legal entity, the lender will take a common-sense approach and treat the company and individual as the same entity.